 - Connect/Disconnect – Disconnects the virtual adapter whenever there is no active VPN connection.
 The adapter will be re-connected as soon as a VPN connection is established.
 The adapter is not completely disabled, which results in a faster VPN initiation time.
 This mode is recommended for situations where fast VPN initiation timings are necessary.

 - Enable/Disable – Disables the virtual adapter as long as there is no active VPN connection.
 The adapter will be re-enabled as soon as a VPN connection is established.

 Always on – The virtual adapter is always enabled.

-- No Assignment (Manual) – The IP address is entered manually in the NIC properties.
+- None (Manual) – The IP address is entered manually in the NIC properties.

-- Internal Assignment (DHCP) – (default) Uses the integrated DHCP for assigning the IP address.
+- Internal (DHCP) – (default) Uses the integrated DHCP for assigning the IP address.